Hybrid-SaaS/Handleiding/pages/english/rest api/authentication.md

 </div>

+##Signing the string##

 The result can be hashed with the HmacSHA256 using the secret:

 After you put them in a string you can hash them with this function:
 	var hash = CryptoJS.HmacSHA256(string_to_hash, secret);

-CryptoJS.HmacSHA256 return the hash value into the variable hash.
+CryptoJS.HmacSHA256 returns the hash value into the variable hash.
 This hash is a part that is required to sign the request.

+##Creating the Authentication header##

 Now you need to create the final string that is going to be used as a authenthication key.